All images courtesy of Getty Images/KISSonline

 I chose this one because it has a memory attached to it.
 Several, actually.
 I mentioned earlier that the two albums Vinnie Vincent were a part of were some of the best work KISS ever put out.
 Well, this is the other album Vinnie was a part of during his tenure as the official lead guitarist of KISS.
 I was slightly resistant to non-makeup KISS initially due to bad intel given to me by my biased dad.
 Anyway, after I got over myself, I realized that this album slays.
 Obviously, I loved “Lick It Up” right away, but other standout tracks for me were basically all the Paul Stanley cuts such as “Gimmie More,” “Exciter,” and “All Hells Breaking Loose.”
 I didn’t grow into the Gene Simmons tracks until later in life, but now I love and worship the entire record.
 Anyway, I remember doing jobs for Joe’s mom all day during the summer to earn the cash to buy this CD from our local shop Looney Tunes.
 I remember bringing it home and my mom making a really stupid comment that went something like, “Lick It Up?
 What’s he licking up, Andrew?
 Milk?”
 She knew very well what was being licked up and so did I. She then made some kind of comment about me turning into a “dirtbag rocker” and I proceeded to close my door and internally told her to shove it.
 The other memory I have of this album is me daring Joe to yell the lyrics to “Gimmie More” out loud where Joe’s mom could hear them.
 Joe took the dare and he proceeded to yell out loud from the den, “Come on lick my candy cane!”
 If you weren’t sure what Paul Stanley was insinuating with Lick It Up’s title, then I am sure all uncertainty has now gone out the window.

 The first non-makeup KISS album and the first I ever heard.
 I remember watching a video countdown on VH1 with Andrew and the video for “Lick It Up” came on.
 Side note, we watched tons of VH1 video countdowns and specials back then.
 Both of us used to tape anything we thought was cool using our VCRs.
 Back to Lick It Up.
 We were transfixed by the song and video.
 One of us had to get the album soon with our allowance.
 I remember Andrew getting it on CD on one of our typical weekend sleepover marathons.
 We slammed the door shut and turned the stereo up all the way.
 Andrew’s mom was less than enthused when she heard the lyrics to “Lick It Up” emanating from his bedroom and filling the whole house.
 I remember her coming up the stairs and giving us a speech about being “dirtbag rockers” or something weird.
 Andrew had to convince her that the song was about, “Licking up the good things in life and being a good person” otherwise we would have never seen that CD again.
 Another memory I have is us memorizing the talking parts in “All Hell’s Breakin’ Loose” and randomly reciting them- “I am cool.
 I am the breeze.”
-As a kid, this period of KISS, always had me leaning more towards the theatrical Hair Metal songs.
+As a kid, this period of KISS, always had me leaning more toward the theatrical Hair Metal songs.
 As far as this album went, that meant songs such as “Exciter,” “Lick It Up” and “All Hell’s Breakin’ Lose.”
 The amazing thing about continually coming back to albums you have been listening to for years is that you always find new songs that hit you at the right time.
 To be honest, it probably was not until I was an adult that I started to love songs like “Young and Wasted” and “Fits Like a Glove.”

 Psycho Circus (1998)